 - Kristin Lavransdatter (Sigrid Undset, 1920–1923).
 This trilogy (also a 1995 movie) focuses on the life of a Norwegian woman in the 14th century.

 - My Struggle (Karl Ove Knausgaard, 2012).
-This six-part autobiography of a father and writer from Oslo is hugely popular in Norway and is quickly gaining worldwide recognition.
+This six-part autobiography of a father and writer from Oslo is hugely popular in Norway and has gained worldwide recognition.

 - Out Stealing Horses (Per Patterson, 2005).
 A widower in remote Norway meets a neighbor who stirs up memories of a pivotal day in 1948.